Róise Mhic Ghrianna: Singing and storytelling

 Mhic Ghrianna was visited by Rev. Cosslett Ó Cuinn in 1940, when he transcribed some of her stories and songs.
 This recognition gave her some confidence as a traditional singer and seanchaí as up to this point her only audience was her husband.
 Padraig Ua Cnáimhsí, the principal of the school in Árainn Mhór, visited her in 1951 when he transcribed 70 of her songs.
 He told the Irish Folklore Commission and Radio Éireann about Mhic Ghrianna, who sent Seán Ó hEochaidh and Proinsias Ó Conluain respectively. Ó Conluain's recordings of her from 1953 were broadcast on Radio Éireann in a programme about Mhic Ghrianna's life.
 She was also visited by Séamus Ennis when he was working for the BBC folklore commission in the 1950s.

+Legacy

 Mhic Ghrianna died 6 April 1964.
-The Ó Conluain recordings from 1953 was later edited by Cathal Goan.
+The Ó Conluain recordings from 1953 were later edited by Cathal Goan.
 The resulting work was released as an album by RTÉ with an accompanying booklet called Róise na nAmhrán: songs of a Donegal woman.
-Ua Cnáimhsí wrote her life story, Róise Rua, was published in 1983.
+Ua Cnáimhsí wrote her life story, Róise Rua, which was published in 1983.
 The book won a prize at the 1983 Oireachtas na Gaeilge in Dublin.
+In 2025, Mhic Ghrianna was inducted into the RTÉ Radio 1 Folk Awards Hall of Fame.